First Sunday after Trinity – Sunday

 Blessed are they that hear the Word of God and keep it. – Luke 11:28.

-PRAYER – Almighty and most gracious God, I thank Thee that to all the world and to me Thou hast given Thy Word, which makes me wise unto salvation through faith which is in Christ Jesus.
-Give me a ever greater measure of Thy Holy Spirit working through Thy Word, that I may gladly hear and learn Thy Word, read and study it daily, keep it in an honest, good, and believing heart, and enjoy now and forever the precious treasure of eternal salvation.
+PRAYER – Almighty and most gracious God, I thank Thee that, to all the world and to me, Thou hast given Thy Word, which makes me wise unto salvation through faith which is in Christ Jesus.
+Continue to give me an ever greater measure of Thy Holy Spirit working through Thy Word, that I may continue to gladly hear and learn Thy Word, continue to read and study it daily, continue to keep it in an honest, good, and believing heart, and continue to enjoy, now and forever, the precious treasure of eternal salvation.
 Amen.

-bright as a lamp its doctrines shine, to guide our souls to heaven.
+bright as a lamp its doctrines shine, to guide our souls to heav’n.

-Its light, descending from above, illumes this world so drear;
+Its light, descending from above, our gloomy world to cheer;

 displays a Savior’s boundless love, and brings His glories near.

-It shows to man his wandering ways, and where his feet have trod;
+It shows to man his wand’ring ways, and where his feet have trod;

 and brings to view the matchless grace, of a forgiving God.